laurensharwood/activity_maps/README.md

 # Instructions to create maps of your running and biking activities (from Garmin Connect or Strava)

-See the following 3 [interactive](https://laurensharwood.github.io/) map outputs (Left to Right):
+See the following [map outputs in interactive form](https://laurensharwood.github.io/) (Left to Right):
-i) Running route heatmap,  ii) 3D running routes, iii) Heatmap calendar (GitHub contributions profile) of daily running miles
+i) Running route heatmap (interactive),  ii) 3D running routes (interactive), iii) Heatmap calendar / GitHub contributions profile of daily running miles (static)

 ![maps](outputs.jpg)